craftcms/docs/docs/commerce/1.x/docs/products.md

 - Large, Green
 - Large, Blue

-This doesn't stop you from using other custom fields to define other special variants, and it also does not ensure each variant has unique combinations of custom fields - that's up to the author.
+This doesn’t stop you from using other custom fields to define other special variants, and it also does not ensure each variant has unique combinations of custom fields - that's up to the author.

 ## Default Variant